Autism Assessment in Adelaide

 Does a client need an assessment?

-The following signs could be indicators of ASD which may impact someone’s behaviour and development.
-No single indicator typically indicates ASD, instead a person would present with a number of the following indicators.
+The following signs could be indicators of ASD, which may impact someone’s behaviour and development.
+No single indicator typically indicates ASD; instead, a person would present with several of the following indicators.

 Social communication and social interaction across contexts: